k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

   <h3><strong><a href="/articles/11_query_builder/01_query_builder_overview.md">Query Builder</a><strong>
 </td>
 <td width="482">
 <p>The Query Builder is an embedded visual query building component in Fabric Studio that allows you to build complex SQL queries using a predefined Fabric interface.
-Basic knowledge of SQL concepts is required to use the Query Builder.</p>
+A basic knowledge of SQL and its concepts is required to use the Query Builder.</p>
 </td>
 </tr>
 <tr>